rajneesh069/DSA/README.md

 ### What is a graph?

 - A structure with nodes/vertices and/or edges.
-- A graph could have multiple connected components and we use the concept of `visitedArray`(with length = number of nodes(if 0-based indexing) or number of nodes+1 (if 1-based indexing)) to keep track of the vertices we visit, even if the components don't appear to be connected they could be of the same graph, hence the visited array.
-(Will become more clear once we dive into algorithms)
+- A graph can have multiple connected components and we use the concept of `visitedArray`(with length = number of nodes(if 0-based indexing) or number of nodes+1 (if 1-based indexing)) to keep track of the vertices we visit so that every node is `visited only once`, even if the components don't appear to be connected they could be of the same graph. [(Will become more clear once we dive into algorithms!)](#breadth-first-search-or-level-order-traversal-1)

 ### Types of Graph:

 1. Directed -> The edges have arrows towards the vertices, hence giving it a direction.
 2. Undirected -> The edges don't have specific directions.

-- For an undirected cyclic graph the degree of the graph is 2\*(number of edges).
+- For an undirected graph the degree of the graph is 2\*(number of edges).

 ### Other forms are: